-Energy Council's rule change request suggests that suspending a generator (or the market generator registration of a gen-tailer) could have a negative impact on the reliability of supply.
-Suspending a retailer (or other type of market participant) is unlikely to have the same direct impact on reliability of supply.
+The risk associated with not suspending a market participant under external administration is not the same for all types of registrations.
+Generators, in general, are net receivers from the NEM, whereas retailers are net payers in almost all cases.
+COAG Energy Council's rule change request suggests that suspending a generator (or the market generator registration of a gen-tailer) could have a negative impact on the reliability of the power system.
+Suspending a retailer (or other type of market participant) is unlikely to have the same direct impact on the reliability of the power system.